regiregi22/RaspiNail/raspibolt_21_security.md

 # Security
 {: .no_toc }

 We make sure that your RaspiNail is secure and reliable.
+Some of those tips are took from [Raspiblitz config](https://github.com/rootzoll/raspiblitz):

 ---